Marxist veteran V S Achuthanandan turns 99 | Politics

 Fondly called 'Comrade VS' by his followers and fans, Achuthanandan has been keeping away from public and media glare for quite some time due to age-related difficulties.

-According to party sources, the veteran celebrated the day along with members of his family at the residence here and visitors were not allowed to extend wishes considering his health condition.
+According to party sources, the veteran celebrated the day along with members of his family here and visitors were not allowed to extend wishes considering his health condition.

 Marking the day, Achuthanandan's son V A Arun Kumar said in his Facebook page that ''Today is my father's 99th birthday''.
 He also said he was blessed to be born as the son of such a great personality who is entering into his 100th year.